 However, in 2003, airfares are as diverse as those in the US market.
-Although regular fares are still proportional to distance, availability of discount airfares depends on the season, day of the week, time of the day, advance ticketing, birthday of a passenger, and, most importantly, competitive pressure of the route.
+Although regular airfares are still roughly proportional to distance, discount airfares are widespread.
+Availability of various discount airfares depends on the season, day of the week, time of the day, advance ticketing, birthday of a passenger, and, most importantly, competitive pressure of the route.
 The deep discount (restricted days with far-advance ticketing) could be more than 60% off.
-New entries to the industry took place in the last five years.
-JAL and ANA compete against each other in many of the routes, both international and domestic.
+New entries to the market have increased following deregulation.
+JAL expanded its routes in the domestic market and ANA entered into major international routes; so they compete against each other in many of the routes, both international and domestic.
+In the domestic market, new carriers entered the industry in the last five years.